 So how do I shift to a greener environmental footprint?

-First, estimate your value chain emissions: It’s not an exact science.
+First, estimate your value chain emissions: Measuring scope 3 emissions is not an exact science.
 So starting out you will need to make some educated guesses; by leaning on industry averages for instance, and combining them with your own data to reach an approximate figure.
 Remember, it’s better to make a reasonable estimate and move onto eradicating them, than focus too much on total accuracy and never take any steps at all.

 Prioritise where your efforts go first: Map your emissions footprint by scale, and how much control you have over the source.
 Make the emissions hotspots within easy reach your first ports of call.
 This may relate to reconsidering the suppliers you choose to work with, or partnering with them to decarbonise.